 …. but after being hidden under pants or other beautiful legwear all winter they aren’t “spring ready.”
 The skin may have dried out, looks flaky, and pale.
 Under the opaque tights and trousers, they may haven’t had a shaving since … wait, when was that?
 September?

 Speaking of shave, ooops, shape, they looked better six month ago, because the cold wet air took all the fun of walking, jogging, running, ….

 Of course we all know that sunscreen is a Must for all skin parts that are exposed to the air.
-Even under an umbrella or in the shade one can get a sunburn.
+Even under an umbrella or in the shade you can get a sunburn.
 This is due to diffuse radiation from the Sun that is reflected from all sides from surfaces.

-I asked five beauty experts
+I asked six beauty experts